marcoandre1/express-react-app/README.md

 Update `TaskList.jsx`:

 - add a button to create a _new task_: `<button onClick={() => createNewTask(id)}>Add New</button>`.
 - add `mapDispatchToProps` to pass the new method `createNewTask` to the component.
-We don't pass it through the exisiting `mapStateToProps` method.
+We don't pass it through the existing `mapStateToProps` method.
 - add `mapDispatchToProps` to `connect` method which should provide access to `createNewTask` to the component.
 - add `createNewTask` as component property: `export const TaskList = ({tasks, name, id, createNewTask}) => (`.